 Pagan customs may or may not be religious.
 They are simply the customs of pagans.
 Pagan religious customs are those customs specifically associated with pagan religious life.
 Christians have long debated whether the church can adapt pagan customs without jeopardizing the faith.
 How does one distinguish between the harmless and the deadly?

 Since we have defined the terms, we are prepared to ask a critical question regarding any allegedly pagan issue: Are we talking about paganism, pagans or pagan customs?

 Many Christians believe that at least some pagan customs can be Christianized, and that in doing so we strengthen the Christian faith.
 From this perspective, when pagan customs are transformed in Christ, then Christianity conquers paganism.
 Customs that were once dark now proclaim Jesus Christ.
 In so doing, they can become a good evangelistic tool.

 The Roman Catholic Church and many Protestants have long held such views.
-However, some anti-Catholic writers (such as Alexander Hislop) have exaggerated the degree and nature of such syncretism in attempts to label Rome as Babylon and themselves as the children of God.
+However, some anti-Catholic writers (such as Alexander Hislop) exaggerated the degree and nature of such syncretism in attempts to label Rome as Babylon and themselves as the children of God.
 Ironically, these writers have found allies among anti-Christian and agnostic writers who view Christianity as nothing more than another step in human religious thought.

 Yet similarity in form does not prove common origin or similarity in substance.
 Both pagans and Christians had baptismal rites.
 Is baptism therefore pagan?
 No, it is only similar in form to some aspects of pagan practices.
 In many other respects, Christian baptism is different.
 Even if baptism were originally a pagan custom, would that make the Christian custom wrong?
 No.